Post job

 Harford Community College 4.1company rating

-Bel Air, MD Job
+Bel Air, MD job

-Job Title Art Classroom Model - Hired As-needed Posting Category Part-Time Staff Starting salary range or starting hourly rate range Clothed Models: $15.60 per hour; Unclothed Models: $15.81 per hour Classification Title About Harford Community College Harford Community College (HCC) has been a vital part of Harford County since 1957.
+Job Title Art Classroom Model - Hired As-needed Posting Category Part-Time Staff Starting salary range or starting hourly rate range Clothed Models: $16.07 per hour; Unclothed Models: $16.28 per hour Classification Title About Harford Community College Harford Community College (HCC) has been a vital part of Harford County since 1957.
 As a mid-sized, comprehensive institution, we're committed to delivering high-quality education and cultural enrichment to our community.
 Our mission is to provide relevant, accessible education and training that connects individuals to opportunities in an ever-evolving world.
 As an Achieving the Dream institution, HCC is part of a national network dedicated to enhancing student success in community colleges.
 To learn more about our vision and values, visit our website.
 Affirmative Action and Equal Employment Opportunity Statement Harford Community College is committed to the principles of Affirmative Action and Equal Employment Opportunity.
 It is the policy of Harford Community College not to discriminate against applicants on the basis of sex, gender identity, sexual orientation, race, color, religious creed, national origin, physical or mental disability, protected veteran status, or any other characteristic protected by law with regard to any employment practices.
-HCC is an EEO and ADA/ADAA employer that values, embraces, and supports diversity in the College community.
+HCC is an EEO and ADA/ADAA employer, including disability and protected veteran status.
 Benefits Job Description Models for HCC's art courses will work with student artists in classroom settings, under the direction of faculty members, posing for painting and drawing life studies or photographs.
 Employees of Harford Community College, including instructors for online and virtual courses, must be residents of Maryland or the contiguous states of Delaware, Pennsylvania, Virginia, West Virginia or the District of Columbia.
 Work is generally performed on the College campus unless otherwise specified.
 Applicants must be currently authorized to work in the United States, as the College does not offer Visa sponsorship for this position.
 Your application to this position will remain active to December 31 of the current year.
 If you are not selected by that time, you must re-apply in order to be considered.
 If you apply on or after November 1 of the current year, your application will remain active to December 31 of the following calendar year.
 Required Education High school diploma or GED.
 Required Experience N/A Required Knowledge, Skills, & Abilities Models must be at least 18 years of age and be able to sit or stand for up to 20 minutes at a time per four-hour session.
 Preferred Qualifications General Weekly Work Schedule This is not a job with regular hours.
 Models will be put on a list to be called by individual instructors for different class meetings on an as-needed basis.
 The hours of part-time, as-needed employees are limited to a total of less than 500 hours in each fiscal year (July 1 - June 30).
-Posting Detail Information Posting Number 2025-027AO Open Date Close Date 12/31/2025 Open Until Filled Special Instructions to Applicants
+Posting Detail Information Posting Number 2026-007AO Open Date Close Date 12/31/2026 Open Until Filled No Special Instructions to Applicants

-$15.6-15.8 hourly 60d+ ago
+$16.1-16.3 hourly 11d ago

 • Lecturer, Anatomy and Physiology